gustavoluigi/instacarro/README.md

 ## Front-end test

-Design developed in Reactjs for the front-end developer admission test at Instacarro.
+Project developed in Reactjs for the front-end developer admission test at Instacarro.

 - http://frontend-gustavoluigi.s3-website-sa-east-1.amazonaws.com/